grafana/metrictank/docs/installation-deb.md

 It will refuse to start if nothing listens on the configured `statsd-addr`.

 You can install the official [statsd](https://github.com/etsy/statsd) (see its installation instructions) or an alternative.
-We recommend [vimeo/statsdaemon](https://github.com/vimeo/statsdaemon).
+We recommend [raintank/statsdaemon](https://github.com/raintank/statsdaemon).

 For the [metrictank dashboard](https://grafana.net/dashboards/279) to work properly, you need the right statsd/statsdaemon settings.

-Below are instructions for statsd and statsdaemon:
+Below are instructions for statsd and statsdaemon.

 Note:
  * `<environment>` is however you choose to call your environment. (test, production, dev, ...).